1943 California Golden Bears football team

 The 1943 California Golden Bears football team was an American football team that represented the University of California, Berkeley as a member of the Pacific Coast Conference (PCC) during the 1943 college football season.
 Led by ninth-year head coach Stub Allison, the team compiled an overall record of 4–6 with a 2–2 mark in conference play, finishing second in the PCC.

+In the final Litkenhous Ratings, California ranked 76th among the nation's college and service teams with a rating of 74.4.